t0gun/blog/content/_index.md

 - Deep work by cal newport - It is valuable for anyone looking to achieve maximum concentration
 - Atomic habits by james clear - This is gold... helped me form habits and rigorous discipline
 - The science of getting rich by wallace D, wattles - Good for seeing wealth differently.
-- The power of concentration by williams walker A - Helpful for understanding the power of concentration.
+- The power of concentration by williams walker A - Good mindset shift on wealth.
 - Cant Hurt me by david goggins - Honest memoir about turning pain, fear and  hardship into fuel
 - Lean Startup - Framework for building startups through rapid experimentation and customer feedback.